chgian/SDAssignment/README.md

  1. ColorComboBox.java was from Alex Samuel 1998
  2. AI algorithm which is based on minimax, was from Matthias Braunhofer 2006
- 3. some sounds were from www.freefx.co.uk
+ 3. some sound effects were from www.freefx.co.uk
  4. soundtrack was from a game I found in the internet http://www.maxgames.com/play/flip-and-go.html.
+ 5. players' faces were found in the internet.

  the above copyrights belong to their owners.
 All the rest, belong to community.